Our Cases

 We challenged Environment Southland in the High Court for its failure to take action on wetland destruction, and we won.

-We challenged Environment Canterbury’s decision to grant a problematic nitrogen discharge consent to a major irrigation scheme and we won.
+We challenged Environment Canterbury’s decision to grant a problematic nitrogen discharge consent to a major irrigation scheme, and we won.

 With our friends, Lawyers for Climate Action NZ, we are taking legal action against the Minister of Climate Change over ‘glaring holes’ in the Government’s climate plan.